-Then, in the case of a general court-martial, the convening authority reviews the report of the Article 32 hearing officer and pretrial advice from the staff judge advocate, and if the convening authority believes that the charges warrant a court-martial, convenes a court-martial, selects the members, and refers the charges to that court-martial for a trial.
+Then, in the case of a general court-martial, the convening authority reviews the report of the Article 32 hearing officer and pretrial advice from the staff judge advocate, 27 and if the convening authority believes that the charges warrant a court-martial, convenes a court-martial, 28 selects the members, 29 and refers the charges to that court-martial for a trial.
+30

-During the pretrial processing of the case, and even after the charges are referred to a court-martial, commanders are involved in decisions concerning pretrial confinement, grants of immunity to witnesses, and disposition of the charges.
-After the court-martial renders a verdict and sentence, the convening authority has some power to review and modify the findings and sentence of the court-martial, depending on the severity and nature of the charges that result in convictions.
+During the pretrial processing of the case, and even after the charges are referred to a court-martial, commanders are involved in decisions concerning pretrial confinement, 31 grants of immunity to witnesses, 32 and disposition of the charges.
+33 After the court-martial renders a verdict and sentence, the convening authority has some power to review and modify the findings and sentence of the court-martial, depending on the severity and nature of the charges that result in convictions.
+34

 Throughout this process, uniformed judge advocates are heavily engaged.
 Uniformed lawyers do much more than provide legal advice to the commanders.
-Although the practice among the Services may vary, judge advocates shepherd the criminal investigation, advise the criminal investigators on whether to title the Service member, draw up the charge
+Although the practice among the Services may vary, judge advocates shepherd the criminal investigation, advise the criminal investigators on whether to title the Service member, draw up the charge sheet, represent the command at the Article 32 hearing, and prosecute the accused Service member at the court-martial.35

-UCMJ art.
+27 UCMJ art.
 34 (2021); MCM, supra note 15, R.C.M.
 406.

-&lt;sup>26 Id. arts.
+26 Id. arts.
 32(f)(1)-(3).